 Baby Café & Breastfeeding Support

 New Beginnings Baby Café supports breastfeeding mothers in every aspect of nursing, from starting to weaning and every variation in between.
 It is facilitated by two registered nurses who are also IBCLC lactation consultants.
-All pregnant and breastfeeding moms are welcome to attend this free support group every Tuesday evening from 5 to 7 p.m. at the Prairie Perk Up coffee shop in Brookings Hospital and every Thursday from 10 a.m. to 12 p.m. in the New Beginnings Birth Center Family Lounge.
+All pregnant and breastfeeding moms are welcome to attend this free support group every Tuesday evening from 5 to 7 p.m. and every Thursday from 10 a.m. to 12 p.m. in the New Beginnings Birth Center Family Lounge.

 Watch & Learn